 The problem is society put high unrealistic expectations on dogs, that they should get on with every dog they meet.
 This means we put a lot of pressure on dogs to socialise without really understanding what is appropriate and what is not.
 We don’t get on with everyone, there are people that can frustrate us or anger us and this is what happens with dogs.
 The first thing everyone does is tries to expose their puppy as much as possible to as many dogs as possible including going to puppy parties, having friends over with dogs, meet ups, dog walkers and more often this is too much.
-Some dogs just are not interested in playing with other dogs especially strangers, are we don’t chat or play with all the strangers we meet, don’t force dogs to be social if they are not interested if however they are showing aggression seek professional help.
+Some dogs just are not interested in playing with other dogs especially strangers, we don’t chat or play with all the strangers we meet, don’t force dogs to be social if they are not interested if however they are showing that they are uncomfortable by growling, barking or biting seek professional help.
 All interactions should be about choice and going at your puppies or dogs pace without pressurising them.

 The owners that are naturals have it right you know the ones they just walk their dogs without thinking about it, they will say a brief “Hi” whilst continuing to walk their dog, their dogs often have great body language and interact with other dogs briefly but politely and may have a short brief play, which is much more like the interaction of how dogs are that live on the street and why there often is not as much conflict.

 Let’s all aim for short polite relaxed interactions!